akumina/AkuminaDev/docs/yo-akumina.md

 ## Install

-Make sure to have NODE 8.9.1++ or the LTS version: [Download Node](https://nodejs.org/en/download/) - Choose the LTS version
+Make sure to have NODE 8.9.1++ (8.15.1) or the LTS version: [Download Node](https://nodejs.org/en/download/) - Choose the LTS version

+Akumina recommends developers install 'nvm' as its a powerful tool for managing different versions of node with little effort.
+[Download and Install NVM](https://github.com/coreybutler/nvm-windows#installation--upgrades)

 ### Install Locally